This PDF is also available in text formatInPerson

 If possible, consider having the in-person visit outside.
 This way you can limit interactions between the EI professional and your family and home environment.

-You and your EI provider should wear a mask at all times during the visit.
-Even if you are in your home, you can minimize risk by wearing a mask.
+You and your EI provider should wear a mask during the visit.
+If your EI visit is outdoors and you can physically distance, masks can be removed.
 Notably, children under age 2 do not need to wear a mask.
 Visit the CDC for information about how to appropriately wear a mask.

 - Cancel If You Don’t Feel Well